Staff Attorney - Clients' Rights Advocate

 - Juris Doctor degree.

-- Advocating for the rights of people with developmental disabilities; or
+Advocating for the rights of people with developmental disabilities;

-- In a paid or volunteer position relating to regional center services, special education, or Social Security; or
+Working in a paid or volunteer position relating to regional center services, special education, or

 - Ability to conduct research and analysis of pertinent legal authority.